🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Fabric picks: Tweed, faux shearling, or performance velvet pillows that can handle snowflake casualties.

-• Storage bench: Lift-top or drawers for hats and scarves—clutter, be gone.
+• Storage bench: Lift-top or drawers for hats and scarves, so clutter is gone.

 • Add a throw: A small wool throw draped across the bench feels luxe and intentional.